A Jeweler’s Guide to Choosing Resin for LCD 3D Printing•

 Nowadays, resin 3D printing streamlines this entire process by utilizing castable resins, which are extremely similar to wax, to print out multiple designs and pieces in a single print.

-Click here to learn more about what types of fashion accessories and items can be created with resin 3D printing.
+Click here to learn more about the types of fashion accessories you can create with resin 3D printing.

 Now, let’s jump right in and take a look at which Phrozen resins are best for jewelry 3D printing: